visualbis/visualbis.github.io/source/Generalfeatures.rst

 interval selected.
 By default, the simulation period is the selected period and the future.
 This is an important concept as when we simulate, we generally don’t want to apply a change to the past as we can’t change it.
-It is possible to also set the ‘to’ period in a simulation, just click |..image::_static/image11| and highlight the month you want as the end period of a simulation.
+It is possible to also set the ‘to’ period in a simulation, and highlight the month you want as the end period of a simulation.
 This is however a special scenario.

 .. figure:: _static/4.7.png